happy2503/CS2-Map-guides/README.md

 | ⬜ Vertigo   | ❌        | _Coming soon_             |
 | ⬜ Ancient   | ❌        | _Coming soon_             |
 | ⬜ Anubis    | ❌        | _Coming soon_             |

-> Use ☑️ to indicate guides you’ve installed, and ✅/❌ to track availability in the repo.

 ---